Robert Dale (explorer)

 Robert Dale was born in Winchester, England in November 1810, son of Major Thurston Dale and Helen Matthews.
-Through the influence of his great-uncle General William Dyott, on 25 October 1827 he was appointed an ensign in the British Army's 63rd Regiment of Foot.
-In February 1829 Dale embarked for Western Australia on HMS Sulphur as part of a detachment of troops commanded by Captain Frederick Chidley Irwin.
+Through the influence of his great-uncle General William Dyott, on 25 October 1827, he was appointed an ensign in the British Army's 63rd Regiment of Foot.
+In February 1829 Dale embarked for the Swan River Colony on HMS Sulphur as part of a detachment of troops commanded by Captain Frederick Chidley Irwin, arriving 6 June 1829.
 On arrival at the colony, he was seconded as an assistant to Surveyor General John Septimus Roe, whose Survey Department was suffering under an extreme workload.
-Dale spent four years with the Survey Department, surveying, clearing roads and exploring.
-He was the first European to cross the Darling Range, where he discovered the fertile Avon Valley and explored the future locations of Northam, Toodyay and York.
+Dale spent four years with the Survey Department, surveying, clearing roads, and exploring.
+He was the first European to cross the Darling Range, where he discovered the fertile Avon Valley and explored the future locations of Northam, Toodyay, York and Beverley.
 He was also the first European to see and describe the numbat.